What is an Overdraft Facility and How Does it Work?

 Tip: Always read the terms carefully before consenting to the moratorium, as interest continues to accrue even during the pause.

-A moratorium period on a Personal Loan provides temporary financial relief when you are unable to make timely repayments.
-However, it is not a waiver, it only postpones payments while interest keeps accruing.
+A moratorium period on a personal loan provides temporary financial relief when you are unable to make timely repayments.
+However, it is not a waiver; it only postpones payments while interest keeps accruing.
 Borrowers should assess their financial situation, understand the cost implications, and use the facility judiciously.

-With its customer-first approach, L&T Finance provides flexible Personal Loan solutions that include supportive features like easy EMI management, digital processing, and the option to request a moratorium in genuine cases of hardship.
+With its customer-first approach, L&T Finance provides flexible personal loan solutions that include supportive features like easy EMI management, digital processing, and the option to request a moratorium in genuine cases of hardship.
 Responsible use of such tools can help maintain financial stability during challenging times.

 No, it is not automatic.
 You must submit a formal request, and the lender will evaluate your financial situation before granting approval.